 During his time as a prosecutor, Patrick tried scores of jury trials to verdict and handled over 100 appeals and post-conviction writs.
 Patrick capped his prosecutorial career at the District Attorney’s Office as Chief of the Conviction Integrity Unit, Chief of the Ethical Disclosures Unit, Chief of the Post-Conviction Writs Unit, and the Lead Prosecutorial Ethics Trainer for the office.

-Patrick is Board Certified in Criminal Law by the Texas Board of Legal Specialization.
-Less than 1% of all Texas lawyers are certified in criminal law.
-Certification is a mark of distinction extended to only a handful of attorneys who excel in their fields of practice and demonstrate expertise in their knowledge of the law.
+Patrick is Board duel certified in both Criminal Law and Criminal Appeals by the Texas Board of Legal Specialization.
+Less than 1% of all Texas lawyers are certified in Criminal Law or Criminal Appeals and far fewer can claim to be certified in both.
+Board Certification is a mark of distinction extended to only a handful of attorneys who excel in their fields of practice and demonstrate expertise in their knowledge of the law.